Elements within the Nutrition Facts table

 Established PERs are listed in the table protein efficiency ratios.
 For those not already established, it is the manufacturer's responsibility to determine the PER.
 The official method for determining the protein rating is Method FO-1, October 15, 1981 - PDF (213 kb).
-However, Health Canada permits the use of the protein digestibility - corrected amino acid score (PDCAAS) method to:
+However, Health Canada also permits the use of the protein digestibility - corrected amino acid score (PDCAAS) method to calculate an estimated PER.

 The PER may be estimated from the PDCAAS using the following formula: